takenet/deckard/docs/using.md

 )
 ```

-Check our [Golang example](../examples/golang/golang.go) for a complete example.
+Check our [Golang example](../examples/golang/example.go) for a complete example.

 ### Building the Golang API

+If you forked Deckard and changed anything in the [.proto](../proto/deckard_service.proto) file, you must generate the Golang API files again.

 Execute the following command to generate the Golang API files:
 ```shell